Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 What are the signs and symptoms of a migraine headache?

-A migraine headache usually begins as a dull ache around the eye or temple (on the side of the forehead near the hairline).
+A migraine headache usually begins as a dull ache around the eye or temple.
+The pain may get worse with movement.
 You may also have the following:

 - Pain in your head that may increase to the point that you cannot do everyday activities